Richard Driehaus: Classical architecture

 Driehaus received the 2015 American Institute of Architects Lifetime Achievement Award for his contributions to architecture in Chicago and worldwide.
 The AIA noted his sponsorship of several design competitions which produced the IIT Campus Center, The Millennium Park Lurie Garden, and the Daniel Burnham Memorial, as well as the Richard H. Driehaus Prize for Classical Architecture.

 In 2012, Driehaus publicly opposed Frank Gehry's modernist design proposal for the Dwight D. Eisenhower Memorial and funded a lobby group to block it.
 Driehaus said of the proposed memorial, "Architecturally, it didn’t speak to me.
-We want something more representational," but he has also criticized the closed selection process.
+We want something more representational," but he also criticized the closed selection process.

 Besides the Driehaus Museum, Driehaus' historic preservation projects include the Ransom Cable House (which hold the offices of his firm, Driehaus Capital Management) and the award-winning restoration of a 1905 Georgian Revival style house in Lake Geneva, Wisconsin.
 He was also involved in the National Trust for Historic Preservation, Landmarks Illinois, and the Wisconsin Trust for Historic Preservation.

 Museum

-The Driehaus Museum displays decorative arts of the Gilded Age and art nouveau eras in permanent and special exhibitions.
+The Driehaus Museum displays decorative arts of the Gilded Age and Art Nouveau eras in permanent and special exhibitions.
 It is housed in a historic Chicago landmark, the 1887 Samuel M. Nickerson Mansion.
 He described the museum as his "gift to the city."
-The museum is furnished with period furniture and decorative objects from Driehaus' collection to help visitors imagine how the Nickersons would have entertained and lived.Seminara, Dave.
-The Richard H. Driehaus Museum: Chicago's Downton Abbey, Gadling.com, March 12, 2013; retrieved September 21, 2019.
+The museum is furnished with period furniture and decorative objects from Driehaus' collection to help visitors imagine how the Nickersons would have entertained and lived.

 After a glorious restoration, the house was opened to the public as the Richard H. Driehaus Museum, devoted to the decorative arts of the Gilded Age.

 Driehaus restored the sooty black exterior of the mansion to its original buff-colored sandstone facade with a two-inch laser over 18 months—the first building in the United States to be restored with such technology, although the practice has been fairly common in Europe over the past 30 years.
-In doing so, chemicals were avoided and the intricate details could be cleaned evenly.Mitchum, Robert.
-"Restored mansion to reopen as museum."
-Chicago Tribune, May 15, 2008; retrieved September 21, 2015.
+In doing so, chemicals were avoided and the intricate details could be cleaned evenly.
 The Nickerson Mansion received the Chicago Landmark Awards for Preservation Excellence in 2008 upon completion of the restoration.

 In 2018, the Driehaus Museum launched a contemporary art program.
 The inaugural exhibition featured the work of Yinka Shonibare.

+In 2022, the Driehaus Museum acquired the adjacent John B. Murphy Memorial Auditorium, also a Chicago landmark building, and on June 21, 2024 opened the expanded Driehaus Museum campus.

 DePaul University

 In 2002, Driehaus donated $3.45 million to endow a chair and establish a center in behavioral finance.
-Driehaus donated $30 million to DePaul University in 2012—the largest gift DePaul has ever received.Driehaus College of Business Quick Facts, DePaul University website; retrieved September 22, 2015.
+Driehaus donated $30 million to DePaul University in 2012—the largest gift DePaul has ever received.
 This contribution is used to recruit and retain faculty at the College of Commerce, which was renamed the Richard H. Driehaus College of Business.